 Asking for help when we feel vulnerable shows strength rather than weakness.
 I have successfully supported adults, children and young people to find their own solutions for overcoming unhealthy beliefs and behaviours.
 I have an interest in animal-assisted therapy and can provide clients with the opportunity to work with a therapy dog should they wish.

-During the COVID19 pandemic, I am offering telephone and video-link sessions (e.g. Zoom), with a view to moving clients to face to face sessions once restrictions are lifted, should they wish and where practically possible.
-These are unprecedented times and any difficult emotions and behaviours are likely to be understandable reactions to these extreme circumstances.
+During the COVID19 pandemic, I am offering telephone and video-link sessions (e.g. Zoom) as well as face to face sessions.
+These are unprecedented times and difficult emotions and behaviours are likely to be understandable reactions to these extreme circumstances.
 Please contact me for a free 30 minute consultation to see if remote counselling will work for you at this time.

 Training, qualifications & experience